 If you have a lot of competitors or a time-sensitive product, it makes sense to get your product or service to market as quickly as possible.
 However, if you have a unique product that you don’t mind waiting to launch, creating a traditional business plan can work to your advantage.

 You’re not restricted to one type of business plan either.
 You may choose to start with a one-page lean model and decide to expand on it later on.
-Alternatively, you may decide to pare your traditional business plan down to a one-page summary.
+Alternatively, you may decide to pare your traditional business plan down to a one-page summary and that’s where lean startup wins in opposition – traditional business plan vs lean startup.

 Your business has a 30% higher chance of growth with a business plan, regardless of what type you choose to use!
 So, whether your business plan is 100,000 or 1,000 words long, spending time creating one will definitely give your startup the edge.